 1. What are your goals?

 What is your goal behind learning programming languages?
-Do you want to learn because you enjoy coding or are you preparing for a career?
+Do you want to learn because you enjoy coding or do you want to become a web developer?
 If your objectives are non-career related, you can choose any!
-If preparing for a career, you need to be more explicit and ask yourself what exactly you want to do.
+But, if you intend to become a web developer, you need to be more explicit and ask yourself what exactly you want to do.